-To validate the Roma Pass tap it on the yellow card readers, whether you're on a bus, tram or train.
-A green light will let you know it's worked.
-As with the Metrebus tickets, you only need to validate the Roma Pass the first time you use it but bear in mind that it must be validated within 24 hours of being purchased.
+To validate the Roma Pass, tap it on the yellow card readers, whether you're on a bus, tram or train (a green light will let you know it's worked).
+You only need to validate the Roma Pass the first time you use it but it must be validated within 24 hours of being purchased.

-Just one last thing on transport.
-Remember that both the Roma Pass and the Metrepass don't work on Rome's sightseeing buses.
-For those you'll need to purchase tickets separately.
+Both the Roma Pass and the Metrepass don't work on Rome's sightseeing buses - for those you'll need to buy tickets separately.

 Where to eat in Rome

-Trying some of the delicious local cuisine is one of our favourite things to do in Rome, and we think you can't do much better than sampling what's on offer in the city's Testaccio region, located to the south of the city.
-A little off the beaten tourist track, Testaccio was once the trade and slaughterhouse area of Rome, and this heritage of traditional food is still alive and well today.
-With this in mind, let's take a look at what food you can find in Rome's Testaccio region.
+Trying some of the delicious local cuisine is a must and we think you can't do much better than sampling what's on offer in the city's Testaccio region, to the south of the city.
+A little off the beaten tourist track, Testaccio was once the trade and slaughterhouse area of Rome, and this heritage of traditional food is still alive today.

-We recommend trying the zucchini flowers, which were delicately fragrant and oh so delicious (not to mention friendly on the waistline).
-But a trip to Flavio al Velavevodetto wouldn't be complete without trying the award-winning carbonara; Flavio is known as the King of Carbonara and his signature dish is the best we've tried in Italy.
+We recommend trying the zucchini flowers, which were delicately fragrant and delicious.
+But a trip to Flavio al Velavevodetto wouldn't be complete without trying the award-winning carbonara - Flavio is known as the King of Carbonara and his signature dish is the best we've tried in Italy.

-As a side note, Testaccio is quickly becoming gentrified as more tourist catch on to its amazing restaurants, so we recommend you head down ASAP before it changes forever.
-Trust us, it's a place not to be missed.
+Testaccio is quickly becoming gentrified as more tourists catch on to its amazing restaurants, so we recommend you head down ASAP before it changes forever.
+It's a place not to be missed!

-Do I need to be able to speak Italian to enjoy Rome?
+Do you need to speak Italian to enjoy Rome?

-We found that most restaurants and tourist attractions in Rome spoke English, so you don't need to become fluent in Italian overnight.
-With that being said, we think it's a good idea to learn a few key phrases and words to help immerse yourself in the culture and authentically enjoy all the things to do in Rome.
+Most restaurants and tourist attractions in Rome speak English, so you don't need to become fluent in Italian overnight.
+But we do think it's a good idea to learn a few key phrases and words to help immerse yourself in the culture and authentically enjoy all the things to do in Rome.
 It also never hurts to show off your linguistic skills to friends and family!

 To pick up some key phrases, we met up with Alessandro from venividivisit.org, a service offering free guides to some of Rome's lesser known sites.
 To book a tour head to their website and make sure to donate generously - it's definitely worth it.

-- Hello - Ciao (informal) or Buongiorno (formal)
+- Hello - Ciao (informal) or Buongiorno (formal - meaning 'Good Morning')